How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 • Wikipedia & knowledge bases: Hard to crack, but a huge trust signal once you're there.

-I’ve seen premium directory listings spark AI visibility almost overnight.
+I've seen premium directory listings spark AI visibility almost overnight.
+So, get your business mentioned!

-To determine which citations are relevant, you can start by googling your major keywords and determining which websites show up.
+To determine which citations are relevant, you can start by Googling your major keywords and determining which websites show up.
 If you're not listed on these websites, you need to determine how to get in.

-Step 6: Leverage Forums and Communities
+Step 7: Leverage Forums and Communities

 Generative AI models are constantly scraping Reddit, Quora, and niche forums.